-(183) "But those who desire this body – they and I are friends."
-Well, since everyone desires the body of oneself, why aren't they as dear to me too?
+(183) "But those who desire this body (of theirs) consider it my friend."
+Well, since everyone desires their own body, why aren't those as dear to me too?

 (184) Therefore, without partiality, this body's been given over by me for the benefit of wandering beings.
 Nevertheless, though it has many faults, it needs to be held like a tool for the job.

 (185) So enough of behaving like an infant, I'm following in the footsteps of the wise!
 (Thus,) recalling the teaching on taking care, I shall turn back sleepiness and being muddleheaded.

 (186) Like the compassionate offspring of the Triumphant, I shall bear the rigors of what's appropriate (to do); for if I don't make a constant effort, day and night, when will my suffering ever come to an end?